vinay-852/Iris_Flower/README.md

 This program provides a unique opportunity for students to work on real-world problems, enhancing their understanding of the industry and enriching their learning experience.

-In this repository, you will find the tasks assigned during the program.

 ## Task 1: Iris Flowers Classification ML Project